 This went on for an hour or more, segueing from one melody to another, one rhythm to another, and one meter to another!
 It raptured our souls!
 Afterwards, we were high as a kite, realizing we had been part of some of the most beautiful music we had ever heard.
 This high lasted for days!
 We were amazed our bodies could even do it and that we did this together like a Swiss watch!
 We would talk about our amazing experience for another 20 minutes and it was really hard to leave, sometimes near midnight!
 Time just flew by!
 I could count on my hands the number of musicians I know who can do this.
 It’s really not our skill & professionalism that will make the difference in worship music – it is the Lord’s!

-I would be very interested in hearing about your amazing experiences playing “in/by/with the Spirit” and how that differs from “in/by/with the flesh.”
+I would be very interested in hearing about your amazing experiences playing “by-the-means-of the Spirit” and how that differs from “by-the-means-of the flesh.”
 By your testimony we will learn more about how to be led more by the Spirit and less by our flesh.